Period hacks: Our pro tips for a less annoying period

 Bleeding during middle school (or even elementary school) is chock-full of intensity.
 You’re new to bleeding, and there’s typically only one pesky garbage can in the entire multi-stall bathroom.
 Walking products to the garbage might be embarrassing for teens, though there’s nothing to be embarrassed about!

 If this is the case for you, YouTuber Just Sharon suggests keeping an empty chip bag in your backpack, placing your used pad or tampon in there, and then throwing the whole thing out.
-You can also snag some Flex Eco Disposal Pouches for a biodegradable (but still discreet) upgrade.
+You can also snag some Flex Eco Disposal Pouches for a discreet upgrade.

 What about needing permission to go to the bathroom?
-Let’s say you’re in the middle of taking a test and feel a gush of blood.
+Let’s say you’re in the middle of gym class, or perhaps taking a test and feel a gush of blood flow down your panty.
 You raise your hand to ask to go to the bathroom, and the teacher says no, finish the test first.
 How do you tell a teacher you’re on your period?

 Here at Flex, we never want you to feel any shame or embarrassment about having your period.
 But we understand if you don’t want to announce it to the whole class.
 Kathryn from Bloody Honest explains how you can quietly (or not-so-quietly) share that you’re on your period with a teacher: